jorik041/Emerald-AI-wiki/Setting-up-an-AI-with-Ragdoll-Deaths.md

 If you are unfamiliar with Unity's Ragdoll Wizard, a guide on this can be found here: [https://docs.unity3d.com/Manual/wizard-RagdollWizard.html](https://docs.unity3d.com/Manual/wizard-RagdollWizard.html)

 The Ragdoll Wizard can be opened by going to GameObject>3D Object>Ragdoll... within Unity.
+Assign all needed bone transforms and press Create when you're finished.

 ![](https://i.imgur.com/BMOFAkm.png)